storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 One nice thing about a question is that it can be refined by subsequent questions.
 A concept question often leads to other questions; The term ‘high concept’ is often used to describe a concept that will appeal to a wide audience, and is often a concept with broad possibilities.
 The da Vinci Code is an outstanding example of this.

 But questions can also be used to refine and test concepts and many other store elements.
-StoryBuilder contains a tool, Key Questions, for just  this purpose.
+StoryCAD contains a tool, Key Questions, for just  this purpose.

 Launch Key Questions from the Tool menu (use the wrench icon on the Menu Bar.)
 With Story Overview selected in the ComboBox, click Next Question until you find the first Concept question: